-The RIWE replacement includes feasibility options on the turbine design, the deconstruction of the current RIWE, civil and foundation works, construction and logistics, and the installation and commissioning of the new RIWE.
+The RIWE replacement includes feasibility options on the turbine design, the deconstruction of the current RIWE, civil and foundation works, construction and logistics, the installation and commissioning of the new RIWE, and the balance of plant for the grid.

 The temporal scope of the assessment for the proposed Scott Base Redevelopment and RIWE replacement is expected to begin in the austral summer of 2021/22, with practical completion in the 2026/27 season.